georocket/georocket/README.md

 ## Running GeoRocket

-First follow the instructions on building the GeoRocket distribution above.
+First, follow the instructions on building the GeoRocket distribution above.

 Then start the GeoRocket server with the following command: